 After sourcing the whole mortgage market, AWS Financial Services identified a competitive buy-to-let limited company product enabling the client to borrow £235,000 on an interest-only basis.
 This would mean monthly payments of £577, based on expected rental income of £1,350 per month.
 We were also able to secure a residential mortgage borrowing £658,750 on a market-leading two-year fixed rate, with both lenders willing to complete simultaneously.

-As a bonus, the buy-to-let lender offered a free valuation, while both lenders offered the ability to add arrangement fees to the loan.
+As a bonus, the buy-to-let lender offered a free valuation.
+While both lenders offered the ability to add arrangement fees to the loan.

 These features and benefits really appealed to our client and we were able to submit a decision-in-principle and get approval from both lenders before submitting the full application.

-The application process: To support the mortgage application, the client supplied us with proof of identity, address and confirmation of income and proof that the limited company had been set up.
+In other words, to support the mortgage application, the client supplied us with proof of identity, address and confirmation of income and proof that the limited company had been set up.
 We were delighted to inform our client that the lenders had issued formal mortgage offers for the full amount on both properties.

 We arranged the completion of the buy-to-let purchase to coincide with the residential purchase simultaneously, allowing the client to move into his new home on the same day as his tenant moved into his buy-to-let property.

 BTL Ltd Company Property value: £330,000 Loan amount: £235,000 LTV: 71%, Rate: 2.95% 2-year fix Term: 25 years Lender facility fee: £1,995 added to the loan Monthly payment: £577